10 unexpectedly fun questions to ask on a first date, according to a relationship expert

 What’s something you’ve been really proud of lately?

-Maybe it’s hitting a time goal on a run or learning how to make pesto or finally getting the hang of something at work.
+Maybe for your date, something they’re currently proud of is hitting a time goal on a run, or learning how to make pesto, or finally getting the hang of something at work.
 It opens up room to hear about what they value without making your date feel like they’re bragging.
 And you can share, too!

 What’s the last book you read?

-If reading is something you’re into, this is a good way of seeing what tastes you share and what interests your date.
-And even if books aren’t your thing, you can bond over your thoughts on whether Gone Girl was better over a movie or a book.
+If reading is something you’re into, this is a good way of seeing what tastes you share and what interests your date has.
+And even if books aren’t your thing, Dr. Manly suggests asking about the latest series on Netflix they watched in one day, or their all-time favorite movie that they never get sick of.
+You’re sure to find a common ground somewhere in this discussion.

 What’s something you’ve always wanted to try?

 Bungee jumping?
 Kayaking down the Amazon?
 Eating that super-hot chili on the “Dare You” menu at the local diner?
-It’s a good way to take a peek into their ambitions and dreams.
+It’s a good way to take a peek into their ambitions and dreams, while sharing some of your aspirations as well.
+Nothing is too big or small for this conversation.

 What things would you save if your apartment were on fire?